This site might use cookies. Check our privacy policy. OK

 And I still want to make a humorous, academic and quiet album for the Mappa label.
 Humour, levity and lightheartedness are my favourite starting points.

-Originally by Peter Dolník for 3/4.
+Originally written by Peter Dolník for 3/4.

 This article is brought to you as part of the EM GUIDE project – an initiative dedicated to empowering independent music magazines and strengthen the underground music scene in Europe.
 Read more about the project at emgui.de.